 The installation consisted of one controller application and one-hundred and twenty client applications, each playing a video from one of two sets.
 The installation had a short shelf-life, but it was important that while it was running no messages were dropped and that any one of the clients could pick up where it left off using the last message it should have received, if the client application crashed, the machine rebooted, etc.

 Lessons Learned/Suspicions Confirmed

 1.)
 Resist the protoduction siren’s song.

 At the outset of this project, I hacked together some proof-of-concept Ruby scripts that demonstrated how to create a RabbitMQ producer/consumer.
 The plan was to have the front-end devs “translate” these scripts to C++ when building the controller and client applications.
 Unfortunately, they were unable to find a compatible C++ RabbitMQ client and the decision was made to use the example scripts (with an OSC bridge to communicate with the C++ openFrameworks applications) in production.
 What I should have done at this point, was sit down and rewrite the scripts from scratch, starting with a failing test and using the knowledge that I’d learned from the original code spike to guide me.
 Not having a robust test suite hurt us.
 We had to modify these scripts significantly after deciding to use them as an essential piece of the installation and valuable time and insights were lost as a result of not having tests in place.
-Also, they always do, the documentation and “example” scripts fell out of sync and there was confusion and miscommunication as a result.
-Being able to point the front-end devs towards a test suite would have saved everyone time and frustration.
+Also, as they usually do, the documentation and “example” scripts fell out of sync and there was confusion and miscommunication as a result.
+Being able to point the front-end devs towards a working test suite would have saved time and frustration.

 2.)
 Ship binaries or Docker-ized applications when possible.